mazzamani/bike-sharing/README.md

 # bike-sharing
 The goal is to predict the bike sharing count per hour.
-The dataset can be found here (data set: https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset.)
+The dataset can be found here (https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset.)

 Here are the simple baseline methods: